-- practical and technical skills, including associated software, e.g. Adobe InDesign, Adobe Photoshop, CAD
+- practical and technical skills, including associated software such as Adobe InDesign, Adobe Photoshop and CAD

-- marketing, administrative and business skills - especially if you are self-employed.
+- marketing, administrative and business skills - especially if you're self-employed.

-Work experience, internships and voluntary work can help you to learn and develop these abilities and in many cases these are the usual routes into employment in this sector.
+Work experience, internships and voluntary work can help you to learn and develop these skills and in many cases these are the usual routes into employment in this sector.
 Such opportunities offer an insight into industry practices and enable you to make contacts and gain confidence.
-Having a period of work experience, voluntary work or a stint as an intern under your belt will also help you stand out to potential employers.
+Having a period of work experience, voluntary work or a stint as an intern under your belt also helps you stand out to potential employers.

-For work experience, internships and voluntary positions in museum settings look to the Victoria and Albert (V&A) Museum, London.
-The Natural History Museum also runs short-term 'visiteering' schemes, and the Science Museum offers a variety of volunteering opportunities enabling you to experience working at a museum for a day.
+For experience in museum settings look to the Victoria and Albert (V&A) Museum, London.
+The Natural History Museum also runs short-term 'visiteering' schemes, and the Science Museum provides volunteering opportunities enabling you to experience working at a museum for a day.

-Creative Access also provides internship opportunities across advertising, publishing, film, museums, music, television and theatre to those from ethnic minority backgrounds.
+For students and graduates from ethnic minority groups, Creative Access provides internship opportunities across advertising, publishing, film, museums, music, television and theatre.

-To find work placements and internships in the creative arts and design sector, search for work experience.
+To find work placements and internships, search for creative arts and design work experience.

-While the majority of creative professionals enter the sector with a degree the number of creative apprenticeships and art apprenticeships is increasing.
+While the majority of creative professionals enter the sector with a degree, the number of creative and art apprenticeships is increasing.